Mike's high-school graduation home button. years

 Cozy inside: bellybutton discovery

 I’m not telling anyone what they haven’t heard or experienced: taking care of a baby is hard.
 Some babies require more care than others, but there is a minimum amount for any kid.
-There are a lot of diapers to change, for one thing, and this is the task that separates those who talk about helping from those who actually help.
-I tried hard to be in the former group but I often failed, becoming what I hated: the man who left it to the women.
+There are a lot of diapers to change, and this is the task that separates those who talk about helping from those who actually help.
+I tried hard to be in the former but I often failed, becoming what I hated: the man who left it to the women.
 Carolyn was the one who heard her on the baby monitor and went downstairs in the middle of the night.

 In one famous incident H was crying because of a movie she’d seen earlier that same evening: The Poseidon Adventure.
 We had cable then and I was just flipping through the channels; I saw Leslie Nielsen in a captain’s outfit and I stopped.
 This is a good one, I probably said, and we watched the rest of it.
 If you haven’t seen it the ship flips over, capsized by a rogue wave, just after a performance of that Oscar-winning piece of schmaltz “There’s Got To Be A Morning After,” a song I love—I have the single.
 This set-piece occurs in the ship’s huge dining-room and many extras fall from the former floor to the former ceiling.
 There’s a piano involved.